-There is a lack of privacy into your property with a chain link fence as everybody can see you sun tanning in your back yard or they can see when people are home.
+There is a lack of privacy in your property with a chain link fence as everybody can see you sun tanning in your back yard and when people are home.
 Replacing a chain link fence with a wooden fence will provide more security and privacy in your home and it can be done over a weekend.

 Measure the area of the backyard and the dimensions of the current chain link fence and then purchase the required materials needed for the project.

-Consider the length, width and height of the fence and purchase a few spare panels in case it is needed for replacement in future.
-The fence may not be higher than six feet and check building rules before embarking on this project.
+Consider the length, width, and height of the fence and purchase a few spare panels in case they are needed for replacement in the future.
+The fence may not be higher than 6 feet.
+Check local building rules before embarking on this project.